-Develop a process for educating all families rather than to try to solve problems on a case-by-case basis.
-This will help your direct care staff by limiting the number of times they will have to either deal with individual family members or have to come to you for help.
+Develop a process for educating all families rather than trying to solve problems on a case-by-case basis.
+This will help your direct care staff by reducing the number of times they will have to deal with individual family members or come to you for help.
 Many families feel that they should make decisions for their relatives.
-It is crucial to help families understand that competent residents must be able to make their own choices.
-In fact, some state regulations demand this.
+It is crucial to help families understand that competent residents have the right to make their own choices.

 Include the following topics:

-- Sexual issues - Choice, control and decision-making with the demented resident - Rights of competent residents - Relationship between resident choice and control and health
+- Sexual issues - Choice, control, and decision-making with the demented resident - Rights of competent residents - Relationship between a resident's health and the ability to maintain choice and control